nemequ/wav/README.md

 WASMV is an alternative to the wasm_simd128.h API provided by LLVM.
 It is primarily designed to provide a more type-safe API.

-The API is a bit of a blending of NEON, AltiVec, and SSE:
+The API is a bit of a blending of several different SIMD APIs:

  * The types feel a bit like NEON; it has different vector types for each element type (8/16/32/64-bit ints, signed and unsigned, as